Warning: Spoiler Alert. This is a critical essay, not a review, so plot points are revealed for the purpose of discussion.

 What was a contemporary cinema demi-goddess to do?

 Well, one solution – especially if one was as in need of a hit as Taylor at the time – was to give ‘em what they wanted.
 And to a large degree that’s exactly what X, Y & Zee does.
-Author Edna O’Brien’s original screenplay about a toxic romantic triangle among London’s tony set (originally titled Zee & Co.), is an acerbic black comedy-drama which appears to have been whittled and shaped to suit the talents and persona of its star.
+Author Edna O’Brien’s original screenplay about a toxic romantic triangle among London’s tony set (originally titled Zee & Co.), is an acerbic black comedy-drama that appears to have been whittled and shaped to suit the talents and persona of its star.
 (O'Brien contends that as many as four writers tinkered with her script...even changing her original ending - reportedly involving a ménage à trois - to a lesbian conquest.)

 |"I think she looks like a bag of bones."|